 Dave Janzen, re-elected as Chair, has represented British Columbia as an alternate since 2006 and has been their director since 2008.
 He joined the Executive committee in 2010 and first became the Chair in 2012.
 His family farm in Abbotsford that he and wife Jeannie started from scratch in 1981 has been home to four Janzen kids, and is right next door to the Fraser Valley dairy farm where he grew up.
 Dave and his family produce nearly 1 million kg each year.

-Yvon Cyr, elected as the 1st Vice-Chair, has been a chicken farmer since 1987.
+Yvon Cyr, re-elected as 1st Vice-Chair, has been a chicken farmer since 1987 and also serves on the Policy Committee.
 He produces approximately 3.3 million kg of chicken each year on his farm near Saint-François-de-Madawaska in New Brunswick.
 He is part of the Westco Group, which produces 16.5 million kg of chicken per year, 1.5 million kg of turkey, 80,000 breeders, 70,000 commercial laying hens and operates one hatchery.
 Yvon and his wife Linda have four boys.

-Benoît Fontaine, from Stanbridge Station, Quebec, was elected as the 2nd Vice-Chair of the Executive Committee.
-He joined the Board last year as an alternate, served on the Production Committee and became the Quebec Director this year.
+Benoît Fontaine, from Stanbridge Station, Quebec, was re-elected as 2nd Vice-Chair.
+He also participates on both the Production and the Policy Committees.
 He farms in the Lac Champlain area and raises 3 million kg of chicken, 100,000 ducks and 85,000 turkeys each year.
 A 2nd generation chicken farmer, Benoît has also been heavily involved in the Union des producteurs agricoles, the Quebec farmer organization, since 1999.

 For more information, please contact